Stats from the ASL/KSL era

 The first game myth

-So that’s what the game 1 advantage amounts to.
-It’s more important than game 3 by 0,5pp and more important than game 2 by 2pp.
-This is based on 197 Best-of-5s in the database.
-Running the same calculations for Best-of-7s actually indicates that game 2 is more important than any other game but that’s based on only 35 recorded Best-of-7s and therefore tells us almost nothing.
+So winning game 1 is statistically less important than winning game 3, but really each game is almost exactly equally important.
+This is based on 201 Best-of-5s in the database.
+Running the same calculations for Best-of-7s actually indicates that game 2 is more important than any other game but that's based on only 45 recorded Best-of-7s and therefore tells us almost nothing.

 In conclusion: